arabidopsis/lektor-shortcodes/README.md

 ## Miscellaeneous Filters/Globals

 The `-new-tab` argument for a link will create a `target="_blank"` on the link.
+A `download` argument for a link will add a "download" attribute for the link.

 * `shorten`: uses `jinja2:truncate` but understands `Markdown` and `Markup` objects
 * `mergedict`: e.g. `dict|mergedict(a=1,b=2)`.
 Same as `{**dict, a=1,b=2}`